 Intent

-At St Joseph’s we recognise that Maths is essential to everyday life.
-We aim to deliver Maths with a mastery approach so that our children: become fluent in the fundamentals of Maths; reason mathematically and can apply their knowledge to situations that require problem solving.
-We aim to fill our children with the confidence to select the correct area of mathematical knowledge and understanding to apply to a variety of problem solving situations.
+At St Joseph’s we are teaching for mastery as we recognise that Maths is essential to everyday life.
+We aim to teach Maths through a coherent progression of the curriculum so all pupils: become fluent in the fundamentals of Maths; have the opportunity to succeed; develop a deep and lasting understanding of mathematical procedures; encourage mathematical thinking.
+We aim to fill our children with the confidence to select the correct representations, structures and mathematical knowledge to apply to a variety of problem solving and reasoning situations.
+We aim for our pupils to use mathematical language confidently to explain their reasoning.
 Maths at St Joseph’s enables the mastery approach to teaching, learning and questioning by allowing all children access to questions that strengthen and deepen their understanding.
+We aim to develop the automaticity of Maths facts so pupils can retrieve facts from their long-term memory, freeing their brain for higher-order thinking.

 Implementation

-At St Joseph’s we use DFE approved scheme Power Maths from EYFS through to Year 6.
-Our approach opens the children up to the mastery approach daily, enabling them to demonstrate a deep, conceptual understanding of the topic and be able to build on this over time.
-Daily our teachers use mastery questioning techniques for assessment for learning.
+At St Joseph’s the five big ideas of teaching for mastery underpin each lesson.
+Using DFE approved scheme Power Maths from EYFS through to Year 6 ensures each child experiences a coherent curriculum, carefully sequenced and split into small, manageable steps for all children to progress.
+Teaching for mastery is evident in every lesson at St Joseph's through the use of different manipulatives, representations and structures, fluency, mathematical thinking and conceptual and procedural variation.
+This approach enables our pupils to make connections and demonstrate a deep, conceptual understanding of mathematical concepts which they build on over time.
+Every day, our teachers use mastery questioning techniques to support their assessment for learning.
 In addition, teachers offer additional questions from other sources to strengthen and deepen understanding.
-Throughout the schools, our lessons offer the use of manipulatives to scaffold and assist the children in their learning.
+We offer same day interventions so that all pupils are ready to enter the next lesson.
 At the end of every unit of learning the children take part in low stake quizzes, supporting their ability to block their learning and increase space in their working memory.
 Our classrooms environment supports metacognitive thinking – using ABC approach to agree, build and challenge one another’s learning.
+Alongside our daily Maths lesson, pupils are given the opportunity to develop good number sense, encouraging automaticity and fluency through the use of Fluent in Five in KS2 and Mastering Number in EYFS and KS1.

 Impact

-The impact of the mastery approach to teaching Maths is that children have quick recall on facts and procedures; flexibility and fluidity of different concepts and representations of Maths and the ability to make connections between different areas of Maths.
+The impact of teaching for mastery is that children develop a love for Maths in an environment where they are encouraged to: embrace and learn from mistakes, ask questions, make connections and see the importance of gaining a deep understanding of concepts which will arise in real life situations.
+Pupils develop automaticity of facts and procedures; flexibility and fluidity of different representations and structures of Maths.
 Formative assessment is used daily by our teachers to ensure the children have deep understanding of concepts and are progressing accordingly.
 We use summative assessment at the end of each half term to monitor the progress of each pupil, this allows the school to predict future performance for each of our pupils.

 EYFS